devitocodes/devito/compier_optimization_plan.md

 - `test_profile_eiso_stress_like_schedule_infos`: `5.81-5.83 s`
 - `test_profile_etti_velocity_then_stress_like_schedule_infos`: `25.81-26.21 s`

-So the current paired `velocity+stress` checkpoint for this branch family is still about `26 s`; the older `32.00 s` value below is now only a historical April 10 milestone.
+At that point, the paired `velocity+stress` checkpoint for this branch family was still about `26 s`; the older `32.00 s` value below is only a historical April 10 milestone, and the April 28 section above supersedes both numbers for the current branch.

 ## April 22, 2026 plateau note on the paired PRO/OSS branches